wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 	-   **Value** to **Target**

-	You will now apply transformations to produce a date column.
+	You'll now apply transformations to produce a date column.
 The date will be derived from the **Year** and **MonthNumber** columns.
-You will create the column by using the **Columns From Examples** feature.
+You'll create the column by using the **Columns From Examples** feature.

 1. To prepare the **MonthNumber** column values, right-click the